apache/wookie/widgets/templates/readme.txt

 will generate and deploy one or more test widgets using the latest versions of the templates.

+In order to make the build faster in a development process you can define which templates are to be built using the "widget.include" property discussed in the next section.

 ** Building the real widgets

 To build and deploy the Rave in Context widgets run "ant